 Hutton remained unmarried, and in 1768, he returned to Edinburgh to live with his three sisters, also unmarried.
 In the words of the famous evolutionist Prof. Stephen Jay Gould (1941–2002): “Hutton was wealthy enough to be a full-time intellectual.”7

-He was also a Freemason and attended the Canongate Lodge, the oldest Masonic lodge building in the world.8 The entrance to a memorial to James Hutton where he used to live, features two Masonic pillars.
+He was also a Freemason and attended the Canongate Lodge, the oldest Masonic chapel in the world.8 The entrance to a memorial to James Hutton where he used to live features two Masonic pillars.

 Hutton was a deist, i.e. he conceded the universe must have had a teleological cause,9 but from then on the laws of science were in control.
 Thus he believed that the ‘cause’ had no further involvement in human affairs, and so was not the God of the Bible.
 He thus denied the biblical narrative of the creation of the earth and man, and also the worldwide Flood.
 Prof. Rudwick writes: “In Hutton’s view, the capacities of human thought and rationality alone gave meaning to nature; so a wisely designed world would necessarily make provision for the permanent existence of the human race, and hence for maintaining the habitability of the earth.”10